-Preface 13 Introduction: Technologization and the Evolution of Intelligent Agency: Toward Posthuman Models of Organizational Management 17 Part I: Creating the Human-Synthetic Organization: Background and Theoretical Foundations •••• 47 Chapter 1: A Typology of Posthumanism: A Framework for Differentiating Analytic, Synthetic, Theoretical, and Practical Posthumanisms 49 I. Introduction II.
-Established Definitions of Posthumanism 52 III.
-A Proposed Two-dimensional Typology of Posthumanism 56 IV.
-Classification and Analysis of Individual Forms of Posthumanism 61 V. Conclusion 102 Chapter 2: Organizational Posthumanism 109 I. Introduction 110 II.
-Definition of Organizational Posthumanism 114 III.
-Classification of Organizational Posthumanism as a Type of Posthumanism 115 IV.
-Organizational Posthumanization as Reflected in Organizational Elements 120 V. Technological Changes Facilitating Organizational Posthumanization 128 VI.
-Conclusion 143 Chapter 3: The Posthuman Management Matrix: Understanding the Organizational Impact of Radical Biotechnological Convergence 157 I. Introduction 158 II.
+Pretace 13 Introduction: Technologization and the Evolution of Intelligent Agency: Toward Posthuman Models of Organizational Management 17 Part I: Creating the Human-Synthetic Organization: Background and Theoretical Foundations 47 Chapter 1: A Typology of Posthumanism: A Framework for Differentiating Analytic, Synthetic, Theoretical, and Practical Posthumanisms 40 I. Introduction II.
+Established Definitions of Posthumanism III.
+A Proposed Two-dimensional Typology of Posthumanism - IV.
+Classification and Analysis of Individual Forms of Posthumanism V. Conclusion Chapter 2: Organizational Posthumanism I. Introduction II.
+Definition of Organizational Posthumanism III.
+Classification of Organizational Posthumanism as a Type of 114 Posthumanism 115 IV.
+Organizational Posthumanization as Reflected in Organizational Elements V. Technological Changes Facilitating Organizational Posthumanization VI.
+Conclusion 143 Chapter 3: The Posthuman Management Matrix: Understanding the Organizational Impact of Radical Biotechnological Convergence 157 I. Introduction II.
 Formulating the Posthuman Management Matrix 163 III.
-Using the Matrix to Analyze the Traditional Practice of Organizational Management 182
+Using the Matrix to Analyze the Traditional Practice of Organizational Management

 IV.
-Using the Matrix to Predict and Shape the Future Practice of Organizational Management 189 V. Conclusion Chapter 4: Organization Development and the Robotic-Cybernetic - Human Workforce: Humanistic Values for a Posthuman Future?
-239 Introduction 239 OD's Humanistic Values 239 The Posthuman Future Confronting OD 241 OD's Possible Stances toward Posthuman Technology 245 Conclusion 251 Part II: Human Augmentation: A Closer Look 257 Chapter 5: Neural Implants as Gateways to Digital-Physical Ecosystems and Posthuman Socioeconomic Interaction 259 Introduction 259 From Neuroprosthetic Devices to Posthuman Digital-Physical Ecosystems Formulating our Model for an Ontology of Neuroprosthetics Impacts Captured by Our Model Applying the Model: Toward a New Typology of Neuroprosthetics Conclusion Chapter 6: The Impacts of Human Neurocybernetic Enhancement Untra destina Introduction Circumstances Enabling (or Deguining) a New Pusiness Model Envisioning Dosthuman Neuroprosthetice The Impact of Neuroprosthetics on Pucinees Models Example: The Impact of a Particular Kind of Sensory Playback Device 2/9 281 Conduction Charter 7.
-Implementals Computers and Information Security: A 202 Managerial Perspective 285 Introduction 286 The Fundamentals of Implantable Computers Information Security as Applied to Implantable Computers An InfoSec Scenario: Securing a Sensory Neuroprosthetic Avenues for Future Research Conclusion Part III: Robotics and Artificial Intelligence: A Closer Look Chapter 8 .
-The Social Robot as CFO: Developing Synthetic •••ر Charismatic Leadership for Human Organizations I. Introduction
+Using the Matrix to Predict and Shape the Future Practice of Organizational Management 180

+V. Conclusion

+Chapter 4: Organization Development and the Robotic-Cybernetic- 219

+Human Workforce: Humanistic Values for a Posthuman Future?
+230

+Introduction

+OD's Humanistic Values

+The Posthuman Future Confronting OD

+OD's Possible Stances toward Posthuman Technology

+Conclusion

+Part II: Human Augmentation: A Closer Look

+Chapter 5: Neural Implants as Gateways to Digital-Physical ··· )

+Ecosystems and Posthuman Socioeconomic Interaction 259

+Introduction

+From Neuroprosthetic Devices to Posthuman Digital-Physical , ,

+Ecosystems 260

+Formulating our Model for an Ontology of Neuroprosthetics 263

+Impacts Captured by Our Model 263

+Applying the Model: Toward a New Typology of Neuroprosthetics 271

+Conclusion 272

+Chapter 6: The Impacts of Human Neurocybernetic Enhancement

+on Organizational Business Models

+Introduction

+The Definition of a 'Business Model' •

+Circumstances Enabling (or Requiring) a New Business Model

+Envisioning Posthuman Neuroprosthetics -

+The Impact of Neuroprosthetics on Business Models

+Example: The Impact of a Particular Kind of Sensory Playback Device

+Conclusion 282

+Chapter 7: Implantable Computers and Information Security: A

+Managerial Perspective

+Introduction

+The Fundamentals of Implantable Computers -

+Information Security as Applied to Implantable Computers

+An InfoSec Scenario: Securing a Sensory Neuroprosthetic -

+Avenues for Future Research

+Conclusion

+Part III: Robotics and Artificial Intelligence: A Closer Look 301

+Chapter 8: The Social Robot as CEO: Developing Synthetic

+Charismatic Leadership for Human Organizations

+I Introduction